 - 2 teaspoons apple cider vinegar

-In a food processor with a metal blade, briefly pulse together the flour, baking powder and salt.
+In a food processor with a metal blade, briefly pulse together the flours, salt and sugar.
 Add the butter and quickly pulse until chunks are the size of peas.

 Add vinegar and smallest amount ice water, and pulse briefly.
 Mixture will be powdery but should hold together when pinched.
 Add more water and pulse again if necessary.